-Apparently, most people have been living in denial.
+You can't really live if you are in constant denial.
 Thousands of years ago a young man who was destined to be king told his best friend that death was only one step away.
 Was that a newsflash then?
 Is it now?

 Does anyone know a single human being alive who hasn’t lost a family member to death?
 (Not even God can say He hasn’t lost a member of His family to death!)

 Death is everywhere.
 It is all around us.
 It is as prevalent as the air we breathe.